arnholm/premake5cb/README.md

 ## Features

 In order to make things work, some assumptions have been made.
-This may imply that not all Code::Blokcs workspaces will export and build without manual adjustment, but some will.
+This may imply that not all Code::Blocks workspaces will export and build without manual adjustment, but some will.
 Sometimes, just a bit of manual adjustments are required and the export then serves as a useful starting point.

 * At the time of writing, the plugin builds under Linux only.
 Constructive assistance to enable Windows build is welcome, consider creating a pull request.
 The generated Premake5 script can be used for generating [Windows builds](https://premake.github.io/docs/Using-Premake) as well as GNU Makefiles.